-Least privilege access (usually) depends on multi-factor authentication (MFA) or two-factor authentication (such as a password and a trusted device or temporary code) and even once authenticated an individual may only access granularly-defined resources or applications as defined in an RBAC security policy.
+Least privilege access (usually) depends on multi-factor authentication (MFA) or two-factor authentication (2FA), such as a password and a trusted device or temporary code.
+Even once authenticated an individual may only access granularly-defined resources or applications as defined in an RBAC security policy.

 The Zero Trust model solves all the issues inherent to a castle-and-moat access management approach:

 - With no internal network, there is no longer the concept of an outside intruder or remote worker

 - Individual-based authentication works across devices and on the application side across on-premises resources, SaaS applications, and public cloud (particularly when using an identity management solution like Okta or Azure Active Directory)

 In short, Zero Trust starts with the assumption that everyone connected is not to be trusted until proven otherwise, allowing for far more distributed and granular control over secure access to sensitive data and internal resources than what was possible with perimeter-based security or even physical security controls.

 The benefits of Zero Trust mean it has gained widespread acceptance and adoption, with companies like Google adopting a form of Zero Trust called BeyondCorp which assumes the internal network is as dangerous as the Internet.

 What are the Main Principles and Technologies Behind Zero Trust?